Please refer to the University’s glossary of terms for policies and procedures.

-2.4 The Deputy Vice-Chancellor (Research and Innovation) may exempt an existing or potential centre or institute from the need to meet any of these baseline performance criteria in exceptional circumstances (for example, where disciplinary norms differ from the approach or values listed).
+2.4 The Deputy Vice-Chancellor (Research and Innovation) may exempt an existing or potential centre or institute from the need to meet any of these baseline performance criteria in exceptional circumstances (for example but not limited to where disciplinary norms differ from the approach or values listed).

-2.5 Collective performance for ongoing assessment of established centres and institutes will be measured against key performance indicators approved, as well as satisfactory progression against the approved plan, for each centre or institute.
+2.5 Collective performance for ongoing assessment of established centres and institutes will be measured against key performance indicators as approved and published on MyUSC, as well as satisfactory progression against the approved plan, for each centre or institute.

 2.6 Directors of existing centres and institutes may negotiate with the Deputy Vice-Chancellor (Research and Innovation) a transition period for any change in status.

-2.7 In all cases the Deputy Vice-Chancellor (Research and Innovation) can use discretion regarding the performance eligibility of a centre or institute where this provides strategic benefits for the university.
+2.7 In all cases the Deputy Vice-Chancellor (Research and Innovation), in consultation with the Deputy Vice-Chancellor (Academic), can use discretion regarding the performance eligibility of a centre or institute where this provides strategic benefits for the university.

 3. Application for designation as a research centre or research institute

-3.1 Expressions of interest should be submitted to the Office of the Deputy Vice-Chancellor (Research and Innovation) using the relevant form.
+3.1 Expressions of interest should be submitted to the Office of the Deputy Vice-Chancellor (Research and Innovation).

-3.2 Expressions of interest must be endorsed by all relevant Heads of School prior to submission to the Deputy Vice-Chancellor (Research and Innovation).
+3.2 Expressions of interest must be endorsed by the Deputy Vice Chancellor (Academic) prior to submission to the Deputy Vice-Chancellor (Research and Innovation).

 3.3 Groups applying for designation and funding are expected to submit a comprehensive research plan for the first five-year life cycle of the centre or institute, as well as a detailed operational plan for the first year of operation, giving greater detail on activities and expected budget allocations.

-3.4 Research groups are encouraged to discuss their proposals with all relevant Heads of School, the Head, Research and the Deputy Vice-Chancellor (Research and Innovation) before lodgement of a formal application.
+3.4 Research groups are encouraged to discuss their proposals with the Deputy Vice Chancellor (Academic) and the Deputy Vice-Chancellor (Research and Innovation) before lodgement of a formal application.
 Groups may also seek advice from external experts where this will enhance the robustness of an application.

 4. Assessment of designation as a research centre or research institute

-4.1 Expressions of interest will be assessed by the Deputy Vice-Chancellor (Research and Innovation) in consultation with the relevant Heads of School, Director, Office of Research and other relevant staff within the Office of Research.
+4.1 Expressions of interest will be assessed by the Deputy Vice-Chancellor (Research and Innovation) in consultation with the Deputy Vice-Chancellor (Academic), Director, Office of Research and other relevant staff within the Office of Research.

 4.2 Successful expressions of interest will be invited by the Deputy Vice-Chancellor (Research and Innovation) to negotiate and subsequently submit a full application comprising a five-year plan that will form the basis of an agreement.
 This plan will include the key performance indicators and performance targets that will inform subsequent reporting and reviews.

-4.3 Full applications will be assessed by two international leaders in the cognate discipline of the centre/institute, in conjunction with a panel chaired by the Deputy Vice-Chancellor (Research and Innovation); the panel will include relevant Heads of School, Director, Office of Research along with co-opted members where it is felt that additional expertise is required.
+4.3 Full applications will be assessed by two international leaders in the cognate discipline of the centre/institute, in conjunction with a panel chaired by the Deputy Vice-Chancellor (Research and Innovation); the panel may include the Deputy Vice-Chancellor (Academic), Director, Office of Research along with co-opted members where it is felt that additional expertise is required.